 Consider bristle softness (soft is safest), head size (small for hard-to-reach areas), handle comfort, and ADA or dentist approval.
 Electric toothbrushes can help if you need extra guidance or consistency.

-Visit a dentist if you notice:- Bleeding or swollen gums
+Visit a dentist if you notice:

 Beyond Smiles Dental Clinic provides expert guidance on brushing techniques, toothbrush selection, and preventive care.